Rusk County Vehicle Impound Guide

 Typical Fees

-IMPORTANT: Fees accumulate daily.
+IMPORTANT: Storage fees accumulate every day.
 The longer you wait, the more expensive it becomes to get your car back.
 This is why acting quickly is so important.

 Payment methods vary by impound lot.
-Check with the specific lot you're dealing with to confirm accepted payment types.
+Call the specific lot you're dealing with in advance to confirm accepted payment types.
 Generally, they accept:

 - Cash